 Important nutrients for your dog’s digestion

-To ensure your dog overall health, they need a healthy digestive system and their diet is a key contributing factor.
-It’s important to feed them food that’s not only appropriate for dogs but for their size, breed, age, lifestyle and any vulnerabilities they have.
+For your dog to be healthy overall, they need a healthy digestive system and their diet is a key contributing factor.
+It’s important to feed them food that’s not only appropriate for dogs but for their size, breed, age, lifestyle and any sensitivities they have.

 Your vet can advise on the best diet for your particular dog’s needs, but let’s look at the key nutrients and factors that are important for every dog’s digestive system.